Skip navigation

 • Observe action of microorganisms upon living tissues of plants, higher animals, and other microorganisms, and on dead organic matter.

-• Prepare technical reports and recommendations based upon research outcomes.
+• Prepare technical reports and recommendations, based upon research outcomes.

-• Provide laboratory services for health departments, for community environmental health programs and for physicians needing information for diagnosis and treatment.
+• Provide laboratory services for health departments, community environmental health programs, and physicians needing information for diagnosis and treatment.

 • Research use of bacteria and microorganisms to develop vitamins, antibiotics, amino acids, grain alcohol, sugars, and polymers.